DucManhPhan/DucManhPhan.github.io/_post_preparation/2022-14-10-how-to-use-rxjava3.md

 - In RxJava 1.x, **onComplete()** event is actually called **onCompleted()**.
 In RxJava 1.x, ensure that we use Observable.fromEmitter() instead of Observable.create().
 The latter is something entirely different in RxJava 1.x and is intended to be used only by advanced RxJava users.

-- In RxJava 3.x, the [Observable contract] (http://reactivex.io/documentation/contract.html) dictates that emissions must be passed sequentially and one at a time.
-Emissions can't be passed by an Observable concurrently or in parallel.
-This may seem like a limitation, but it does, in fact, simplify programs and make Rx easier to reason with.

 <br>